org-arl/fjage/src/sphinx/remote.rst

     #!/bin/sh

     CLASSPATH=`find build/libs -name *.jar -exec /bin/echo -n :'{}' \;`
-    java -cp "$CLASSPATH" org.arl.fjage.shell.GroovyBoot -Durl="$1" etc/initrc-rconsole.groovy
+    java -cp "$CLASSPATH" -Dhostname="$1" -Dport="$2" org.arl.fjage.shell.GroovyBoot etc/initrc-rconsole.groovy

 and `etc/initrc-rconsole.groovy`::

     import org.arl.fjage.*
-    import org.arl.fjage.rmi.*
+    import org.arl.fjage.json.*
     import org.arl.fjage.shell.*

-    String url =  System.properties.getProperty('url')
+    String hostname =  System.properties.getProperty('hostname')
-    if (url == null || url.length() == 0) {
+    if (hostname == null || hostname.length() == 0) hostname = 'localhost'
-      System.out.println 'Master container URL not specified'
-      System.exit(1)
+    int port
+    try {
+      port =  Integer.parseInt(System.properties.getProperty('port'))
+    } catch (Exception ex) {
+      port = 5081
     }
+    println "Connecting to $hostname:$port..."
     platform = new RealTimePlatform()
-    container = new SlaveContainer(platform, url)
+    container = new SlaveContainer(platform, hostname, port)
     shell = new ShellAgent(new ConsoleShell(), new GroovyScriptEngine()) container.add 'rshell', shell
     platform.start()

-The shell script passes the URL specified on the command line to the initialization Groovy script, that connects to the master container at that URL and offers a local console shell for the user to interact.
-Assuming you have a fjåge application called "myApp" running locally, you can connect to it:
+The shell script passes the hostname and TCP port specified on the command line to the initialization Groovy script, that connects to the master container and offers a local console shell for the user to interact.
+Assuming you have a fjåge application running locally on port 5081, you can connect to it:

 .. code-block:: sh

-    ./rconsole.sh //localhost:1099/fjage/myApp
+    ./rconsole.sh localhost 5081

 Interacting with agents using a Gateway
 ---------------------------------------